 So you are excited to try skiing, and your first ski trip will start very soon.
-Even though there’s no hidden secret to skiing for first-time skiers except doing it and spend time improving yourself (just like any other sport), these tips below can give you some great ideas to start.
+Even though there’s no hidden secret to skiing for first-time skiers except doing it and spend time improving yourself (just like any other sport), these tips below can give you some great ideas to start with.

 Choosing the right place

 As tempting as it may be, don’t just choose any fancy ski resort that you happen to hear of.
 Instead, spend some time finding and choosing a beginner-friendly ski resort.
 You won’t want to feel intimidated by steep slopes at the very beginning of your ski journey.
-Look for places that at least offer gear rentals, ski lessons, and bunny hills or beginner-friendly green trails.
+Look for places that at least offer gear rentals, ski lessons, and bunny hills, or beginner-friendly green trails.

 Opt for an all-in-one package

 Many resorts have packages dedicated to first-time skiers.
-Do some research, look into those deals, you can get considerately great discounts for ski rentals, lessons and lift tickets all-in.
+Do some research, look into those deals, you can get considerately great discounts for ski rentals, lessons, and lift tickets all-in.
 It’s always good to keep your wallet happy, and saving big on the costs of your ski trip is definitely a great way to do that.

 Book yourself into a ski school

 Even if you’re going with friends or family who are willing to teach you how to ski, do yourself a favor and book into ski school.
 You can luxuriously take private classes, in which you can have all the attention of your instructor and make rapid progress.
 Otherwise, group lessons are much cheaper and you can practice with other beginners.
-Besides having help from ski instructors to learn the motions and techniques, skiing with companions who have similar skills, athletic ability and state-of-mind can make you feel more confident.
+Besides having help from ski instructors to learn the motions and techniques, skiing with companions who have similar skills, athletic ability, and state-of-mind can make you feel more confident.